 - 8.1.
 Animal handlers under direct supervision of the on-board veterinarian must conduct adequate health and welfare inspections on all the animals at least twice during a 24-hour period.
-A checklist endorsed by the official exporting veterinarian must be used during the inspection.
+A checklist endorsed by the certifying official veterinarian must be used during the inspection.
 Health and welfare monitoring should be on a continual basis.
 The inspections must be increased whenever there are incidences that require for more frequent inspections, such as a rough sea passage or adverse weather. - 8.2.
 Monitoring of the temperatures and humidity in the decks where animals are kept must be conducted during the inspections as indicated in 8.1. - 8.3.
 The on-board veterinarian must inspect all animals on board at least once a day.
-The frequency must be increased in case there are events that require more frequent attention by a veterinarian, such as illnesses, and weather / environmental changes.
+The frequency must be increased in case there are events that require more frequent attention by a veterinarian, such as illnesses, and weather / environmental changes. - 8.4.

-- 8.4.
 Sick and injured animals must be reported to the on-board veterinarian for immediate medical and / or surgical attention, including euthanasia where necessary. - 8.5.
-If any animal becomes severely ill or in the judgement of the on-board veterinarian, is unduly suffering, it must be immediately and humanely euthanised by the veterinarian or trained and competent animal handler. - 8.6.
-There must always be adequate clean food and potable water. - 8.7.
-The on-board veterinarian, a representative of the animal handlers and master or first officer of the ship must meet daily to discuss the health and welfare of the animals and any corrective actions that may be required. - 8.8.
+If any animal becomes severely ill or in the judgement of the on-board veterinarian, is unduly suffering, it must be immediately and humanely euthanised by the veterinarian or trained and competent stockman. - 8.6.
+The animals must be provided with adequate clean feed and potable water on an adlib basis. - 8.7.
+The on-board veterinarian, a representative of the animal handlers and master or first officer of the ship must meet daily to discuss the health and welfare of the animals and any corrective actions that may be required.
+The IM on the vessel must be allowed to attend the meetings, however, they may not issue any instructions at such meetings. - 8.8.
 Lairages must be kept as dry as possible by renewing and / or supplementing bedding as needed. - 8.9.
 Lairages must be cleaned as required and liquefied and / or semi-solid dung and old fodder in pens must be removed on a regular basis or as needed to prevent build-up of noxious gasses. - 8.10.
 Pressurised water used must not cause injury, discomfort and / or pain to animals, but must be sufficient to clean effectively. - 8.11.
 Hosepipes must be permanently attached at, or as close as possible to the lairages and they must be long enough to easily reach all lairages. - 8.12.
-Animal handlers must monitor the animals for bullying which prevent other animals accessing the feed and water. - 8.13.
+Animal handlers must monitor the animals for bullying which prevent other animals accessing the feed and water and take appropriate action. - 8.13.
 Stocking densities of lairages must be checked and adjusted as required. - 8.14.
 There must be Standard Operating Procedures (SOPs) for each animal care task conducted on the vessel.
 These must describe precise protocols for all the tasks and include who is responsible for each task and when.
 The SOPs must be updated continuously when there are changes in the set systems or deficiencies encountered. - 8.15.
-Data loggers for continuous recording temperature and humidity must be kept and made available when required by the on-board veterinarian or competent authority. - 8.16.
+Data loggers for continuous recording of wet bulb temperature and relative humidity (every hour) must be kept and made available when required by the on-board veterinarian, independent monitor or competent authority.

+8.16.
 Ammonia levels must be measured at least 3 times a day at several points on all decks.
 A maximum ammonia concentration in all decks during loading, transportation and offloading may not exceed 25 parts per million (ppm).